JonEG/typo3-certifications/notes/04-core-architecture-and-apis/tca-types-for-record-relations.md

 Goals:

-- [ ] I know about TCA types that define record relations
+- [ ] I know about TCA types that define record relations.
-- [ ] I know how to use `renderType` for those types to change appearance and behavior
+- [ ] I know how to use `renderType` for those types to change appearance and behavior.

 ---